C++ Polymorphism

 What is Polymorphism?

-• Inheritance: This allows a class to inherit the properties and actions of another class, called the base class.
-By making a derived class from a base class, objects can be treated as both the base class type and the derived class type.
-This means one object can be used in different ways depending on the context.
+• Inheritance involves a class inheriting the attributes and behaviors of another class known as the base class.
+By creating a derived class from a base class objects can be treated as both types allowing for usage based on the context.

-• Virtual Functions: These are member functions declared in the base class and overridden in the derived class.
-When a virtual function is called using a base class pointer or reference, the correct derived class function is called based on the actual object type at runtime.
-This allows different derived class objects to be treated as base class objects, enabling polymorphic behavior.
+• Virtual functions are member functions declared in the base class and overridden in the derived class.
+When invoking a function using a base class pointer or reference the correct function from the derived class is executed based on the actual object type during runtime.
+This capability enables treating derived class objects as if they were base class objects thereby enabling polymorphic behavior.

 Importance of Polymorphism in Object-Oriented Programming